The Mechanics Of Melanoma

-Genetic Factors: p53 & BRAF
+Genetic Factors: P53 & Braf

-Although most cases of skin cancer are traceable to excessive UV radiation from sun exposure, about 10% are likely due to genetic factors.
-The gene most commonly mutated in familial melanoma is p53. p53 is a “tumor suppressor” — it detects DNA damage in cells and triggers either DNA repair pathways or activates cell death if the damage cannot be repaired.
+Although most cases of all types of skin cancer are traceable to excessive sun exposure, about 10 percent are likely due to genetic factors.
+The gene most commonly mutated in familial melanoma is p53. p53 is a “tumor suppressor” which means that it detects DNA damage in cells, and triggers either DNA repair pathways or activates cell death if the DNA damage cannot be repaired.

 Let’s take a closer look at BRAF.
 BRAF codes for a protein required for the transmission of a growth signal from a cell surface receptor to the cell nucleus (growth signal transduction).
 Growth signaling is initiated by a growth factor binding to its receptor.
 This binding transmits a signal through the membrane, causing the internal portion of the receptor to interact with and activate a protein inside of the cell.
 This activation is then transferred to the next protein in the pathway, and so on until the signal reaches the last protein in the pathway.
 When this protein is activated, it enters the nucleus, where it turns on specific genes that make proteins which initiate cell division.
 BRAF is one of the proteins in this pathway.
 In BRAF-associated melanoma, the mutated BRAF is always turned on even when no growth factor is present.

-The Implications Of MicroRNA
+The Implications of MicroRNA

 The microRNA-filled vesicles induce changes in the layer of skin just below the epidermis, where melanoma originates.
 That lower layer of skin, known as the dermis, contains blood vessels which cancer cells are able to access.
 The Tel Aviv team is identifying drug candidates that may interfere with this process, preventing the metastasis that makes melanoma so deadly.

+The best strategy for melanoma remains prevention and proactive monitoring—limiting sun exposure and monitoring the skin for any unusual growths or changes in moles.
 Increased understanding of the molecular pathways that contribute to melanoma’s development and spread will provide additional tools to fight those cases of metastatic melanoma that inevitably will continue to arise.